Start-Up Costs: Determining Your Initial Franchise Investment

 - Security deposits: Expect everyone to look for you to give them a security deposit – the landlord and the utilities will probably be the first to ask.

-- Professional fees: Building or even remodeling an existing location is going to require architectural plans.
-In addition to architectural fees, plan on spending some money on engineers as well.
+- Professional fees: Building or even remodeling an existing location requires architectural plans.
+On top of architectural fees, plan on spending money on engineers as well.
 If the site is not zoned for your type of business, lawyers and other professionals may be required to help you with the zoning board.

 - Getting the site ready: There will be costs for finding the contractor, building and equipping the location, acquiring signage, furniture, and décor packages, and landscaping the exterior.
 Everything you put into the site will probably come by truck, so plan on freight costs and sales tax as well.

-The location may be ready for occupancy, but you still have a bit more to go:
+After the location is ready for occupancy, you still have a ways to go: